 If you’re from the South, then you know about Ambrosia Salad.
-It’s one of those dishes that you’d always find on the table at Christmas, Thanksgiving and Easter.
-It was also a “must have” for any covered dish supper at church or a family get together.
-Ambrosia, as it’s called, (you can drop the salad part) is one of those old school recipes that brings back such fond memories that it was destined to make a appearance in my kitchen.
+It’s one of those dishes that you’d always find on the table at Christmas, Thanksgiving, and Easter.
+It was also a “must-have” for any covered dish supper at church or a family get together.
+Ambrosia, as it’s called, (you can drop the salad part) is one of those old school recipes that brings back such fond memories that it was destined to make an appearance in my kitchen.

 It didn’t take me long to convenience them to give it a taste and that’s when I knew I had ’em.
 After a few bites along with several oohs and ahhs, my sweet husband and my sons finally understood why I had to have them love Ambrosia as much as I do.
 It just tradition, as simple as that.

 It only takes a few ingredients to make Ambrosia.
 Canned pineapple, mandarin oranges, and cherries are drained and set aside for about an hour to make sure all the juice is drained and the fruit dries out a bit.
 While that’s happening, the grapes are cut in half and the pecans are roughly chopped.
 For my salad, I like using fresh whipped cream which is super easy to make (you can substituent with whipped topping) with heavy cream, sugar, and vanilla.
 Once the fruit is ready, just mix in a bit of sour cream to the fluffy, whipped cream.
 Next, add in the coconut and marshmallows.
 Then, add in the fruit and nuts and you’ve got Ambrosia Salad!

 - Sunshine Fruit Salad